ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 ![The open terminal](/assets/posts/televideo-912/2x/IMG_3057.jpg){:standalone}

 Here is the back of the terminal.
-The RS-232 port is visible, as well as configuration DIP switches, an contrast button, the power button, and a fuse.
-I believe that there should be a cover over the port, but it is missing.
+The RS-232 port is visible, as well as configuration DIP switches, a contrast button, the power button, and a fuse.
+I believe that there should be a cover over the connector area, and if so it is missing.
 Instances of the terminal could have a printer port as well, but this one doesn't have it.
-Some of the labels fell off, but I have them.
+Some of the labels had fallen off, but they were stored in a small ziploc bag attached to the terminal.

 ![The back of the terminal](/assets/posts/televideo-912/2x/IMG_3035.jpg){:standalone}